top of page

 Many women will experience discomfort or pain during labor & delivery.
 The amount of pain or discomfort a woman experiences during labor varies from person to person.
 Many factors influence the amount of discomfort a woman may experience.
 These factors may include the size and position of the baby, strength of uterine contractions, and individual pain tolerance.

 There are several different options available for pain management, ranging from breathing & relaxation techniques, local anesthesia [creates a numbness in a small area], to systemic analgesia [medications given IV or by injection that lessens pain], and regional anesthesia/epidural [blocks all feeling including pain].
 We encourage our patients to become educated about the different types of pain management that are available.
-Pain management is discussed in detail in the prepared childbirth classes offered in our office and information may also be gained from ACOG website [www.acog. org – Labor, delivery and postpartum care].
+Pain management is discussed in detail in the prepared childbirth classes offered in our office and information may also be gained from ACOG website [www.acog.org – Labor, delivery and postpartum care].

 Several factors influence how pain is managed.
 These include the patient’s condition, circumstances of a patient’s labor, & the patient’s individual preference.
 Certain conditions make one type of anesthesia preferable to another type.
-The final decision regarding pain management cannot be made until the time of labor/delivery and will be made by your physician.
+The final decision regarding pain management cannot be made until the time of labor/delivery and will be made by your provider.
 However, we will make every attempt to use the type of pain management that you desire unless it is medically unsafe for either you or your baby.
 We encourage you to discuss any specific plans your have for birth with your medical provider.

 CORD BLOOD BANKING